Chosen to embrace your natural curls, waves, kinks and coils?

 - Once fully dry, scrunch out the crunch from the cast (SOTC).

 And while the basics have been a game changer for curly girls and guys globally, here’s another revelation…

-Because if you find you’re still needing help, signing up to do a course offered by a curl specialist and then enjoying the benefits of being in the online community run by that hair professional can save you time and money in the long-run.
+Because if you find you’re still needing help, signing up to see a Curl Specialist for a lesson or committing do a course offered by a curl specialist can save you time and money in the long-run.
 You can read more about these on our Resources page.